 During my first professional dancing job, I was living alone.
 I was in a new city and had some friends in the company, but overall, the experience was quite riddled with stress.
 My food struggles were exacerbated by stress and loneliness.

 My dance journey became almost solely about my body.
 It was about how I looked and how big I was much more than technical or artistic growth.

 If you’re struggling with this, I want you to know you’re not alone.
 Many dancers fall into the pattern of restricting food then overeating.
 It easily becomes a yo-yo cycle that has a huge negative impact on your confidence in yourself and your dancing.
 If you fear you might be in disordered eating territory, speak to a therapist or seek treatment.
 I work with many dancers as a health coach while they’re also working with a therapist.

 Whatever your ballet body image story, you can move through this struggle.

-Just because other dancer’s might not admit it to you, it doesn’t mean that they’re not suffering or worrying about how they look or how they think they should look.
+Just because other dancers might not admit it to you, it doesn’t mean they’re not suffering.
+They’re likely worrying about how they look or how they think they should look.

 One of the big shifts in perspective that helped me to move past my ballet body image story was the realization that everyone is walking around much more concerned about what’s going on in their own head than what you look like, the things you consider your “flaws,” or your body.